gatsbyjs/gatsby/docs/docs/node-tracking.md

 Where is node-tracking used?
 First up, nodes are tracked in 2 places.
 Firstly, in [createNode](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/actions.js#L539), every time a node is created, we link all its sub objects to the new NodeID.
 Nodes are also tracked whenever they are resolved in [run-sift](/docs/schema-sift/#3-resolve-inner-query-fields-on-all-nodes).
 This is necessary because [custom plugin fields](/docs/schema-input-gql/#inferring-input-filters-from-plugin-fields/) might return new objects that weren't created when the node was initially made.

-Now, where do we use this information?
+Now, where do you use this information?
 In 2 places.

 1. In the `File` type resolver.
 It is used to lookup the node's root, which should be of type `File`.
-We can then use that root node's base directory attribute to create the full path of the resolved field's value, and therefore find the actual `File` node that the string value is describing.
+You can then use that root node's base directory attribute to create the full path of the resolved field's value, and therefore find the actual `File` node that the string value is describing.
 See [File GqlType inference](/docs/schema-gql-type/#file-types) for more info.
 1. To recursively look up node descriptions in [type-conflict-reporter.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/type-conflict-reporter.js)